-Our responsibility is to express an opinion on compliance of Mariposa County Unified School District's Building Fund Measure L based on our performance audit in accordance with generally accepted government auditing standards' the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and the 2020-21 Guide of Annual Audits of K-12 Local Education Agencies and State Compliance Reporting, published by the Education Audit Appeals Panel, prescribed in Title 5, California Code of Regulations, section 19810.
+Our responsibility is to express an opinion on compliance of Mariposa County Unified School District's Building Fund Measure L based on our performance audit in accordance with auditing standards generally accepted in the united States of America, the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and the 2021-22 Guide for Annual Audits of K-12 Local Education Agencies and State Compliance Reporting, Appendix A, published by the Education Audit Appeals Panel, prescribed in Title 5, California Code of Regulations, section 19810.
 Those standards require that we plan and perform the performance audit to obtain sufficient, appropriate evidence to provide a reasonable basis for our findings and conclusions based on our audit objectives.
 An audit includes examining, on a test basis, evidence about Mariposa County Unified School District's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.